wavid93/image-gallery/README.md

 ---> MORE INFO

-- Due to lack of time, I could not start the deployment of a docker image on HEROKU / AWS platforms.
+- Due to lack of time, I could not start the deployment of a docker image on HEROKU / AWS platforms (unexpected errors configuring docker-compose.yml)

 ---> SCREENSHOT